PKYadav9866/M_Task/README.md

 # MuleSoftTask
+JDBC Driver Used In this Assignment is sqlite-jdbc-3.37.2.jar
 Important Note :--In this Assgnment I am Used Replict Website For Completing This Task entire Task is completed By Using Three java File They Are Namely 1 Main.java ,2 Movie.java, 3 SqliteHandler.java